digital-blueprint/handbook/docs/frameworks/index.md

     bundle_2a["Bundle"] --> connector["Connector"]
 ```

-The DBP framework is open source and consists of a modular [API gateway](./relay) providing a REST
+The digital blueprint framework is open source and consists of a modular [API gateway](./relay) providing a REST
 API as well as a web component based [frontend framework](./frontend) for
 building web applications as well as single activities that can be embedded in
 existing web applications.